Jewish Virtual Library: Sections, topics

-Praise and criticism
+Reception

 The website has been praised for its accessible interface and balanced information.
 Librarian John Jaeger, in a 2002 article published by the Association of College and Research Libraries, wrote:

 Also in 2002, Karen Evans of Indiana State University praised the online library for its "easily accessible, balanced information".
 J. Douglas Smith and Richard Jensen in their book World War II on the Web: A Guide to the Very Best Sites with free CD-ROM published in 2002 also heaped praise on the website:

-They gave it four star out of five in the categories content, aesthetics and navigation.

-But the website and its book Myths and Facts have also been criticised for pro-Israel bias.
+The website and its book Myths and Facts have also been criticised for pro-Israel bias.
 In 1987, Clifford A. Wright, author of Facts and Fables: The Real Story Behind the Arab-Israeli Conflict, dismissed Myths and Facts 1985 (published 1984) in a Spring 1987 Journal of Palestine Studies review entitled Partisan "Facts" as Zionist propaganda:

 American journalist Donald Neff in his Summer 2002 Journal of Palestine Studies review entitled Rewriting History of the 2001 edition was equally critical:

+In 2021, the Wikipedia community reached a consensus to prohibit the use of the JVL as a source for most situations, citing concerns about its accuracy and pro-Israel bias.